mhBrice/mhBrice.github.io/content/_index.md

-I am currently a PhD candidate in ecology co-advised by Pierre Legendre and Marie-Josée Fortin.
 I am passionate about community ecology, functional ecology, landscape ecology, and conservation, with a special affection for plants.
 My research is focused on how plant individuals, populations, and communities respond to environmental changes, including climate warming, forest management, and urbanization.
 I apply different numerical methods to assess taxonomic and functional changes in plant communities in space and time, as well as to evaluate the causes of these changes.
 I am motivated by a strong desire to translate my research into knowledge for conservation and policy.